splewis/csgo-retakes/README.md

 - ``sm_retakes_maxplayers``: maximum number of players allowed in the game at once
 - ``sm_retakes_ratio_constant``: what percentage of players go on the T team

+You can enable optional addon plugins for more features, read the [Addon Plugins](#addon-plugins) section for more information.

 ## Building
 The build process is managed by my [smbuilder](https://github.com/splewis/sm-builder) project.
 You can still compile retakes.sp without it in the normal fashion, however.